Ministry of Health (Malaysia)

 The Minister of Health administers ministerial functions through the Ministry of Health and a range of other government agencies.
-The current Health Minister is vacant following the resignation of the cabinet on the 16th of August 2021.
-The minister is assisted by the Deputy Minister of Health.
+The current Health Minister is Dzulkefly Ahmad who has served since 12 December 2023 and from 21 May 2018 to 24 February 2020.
+The minister is assisted by the Deputy Minister of Health Lukanisman Awang Sauni who took office on 10 December 2022.

 Its headquarters is located in Putrajaya.